KDudek1104/Star-System-Explorer/README.md

 # Star System Explorer

-Star System Explorer is a Django web application for exploring and managing information about star systems and stars.
+Star System Explorer is a Django web application for exploring and managing information about star systems.

 ## Features